CRIME PREVENTION PROGRAMS

-- Contact all of your creditors on any account that may have been tampered with to report the fraud.
+- Contact each of your creditors on any account that might have been compromised.

-- Record all of your actions taken to resolve the matter and send letters to all of your creditors involved.
+- Record all your actions to resolve this matter and send letters to all creditors involved.

 Credit Reporting Bureaus:

-To file a police report on your identity theft, please call the Police Department's non-emergency number at (630) 543-3080.
+To file a police Identity Theft report, please call the Police Department's non-emergency number at (630) 543-3080.